Hannegan caldera: First caldera collapse

 Welded tuff, or ignimbrite, on Hannegan Peak.
-Knife points to fiamme, pumice clasts flattened by compaction of hot pyroclastic flows.
+Knifepoints to fiamme, pumice clasts flattened by compaction of hot pyroclastic flows.

 Around 4 million years ago large volumes rhyolitic magma rose high into the crust.
 This intrusion most likely caused the surface to dome upwards.
 Fractures caused by this deformation may have provided conduits for some magma to reach the surface and erupt into relatively small volcanic structures such as felsic and intermediate lava flows and domes, cinder cones, and perhaps small stratovolcanoes.
 Over 10s or 100s of thousands of years, this upward deformation eventually resulted in a semicircular fracture, or ring fault to form in the brittle crust.
 This fault encircled the northern margin of the uplifted area and reaching down to the magma chamber, causing sudden release of confining pressure on the magma.
-Consequently the magma erupted huge volumes of magma as towering columns of volcanic ash and pumice, as well as pyroclastic flows.
+Consequently, the magma erupted huge volumes of magma as towering columns of volcanic ash and pumice, as well as pyroclastic flows.
 As the magma emptied, the surface collapsed in a trapdoor fashion down to the north, with the hinge on the south.
 Though no longer preserved due to millions of years of intense erosion, searing pyroclastic flows must have swept for 10s of kilometers down river valleys beyond the margins of the caldera, incinerating everything in their path.
 As the surface subsidized a kilometer or more during eruption, volcanic ash filled the resulting horseshoe-shaped caldera.
 Rock outside the ring fault slid inward as large landslides and left lenses of wall rock breccias and megabreccia interbedded in the tuff filling the collapsing caldera.
-This tuff, erupted in a single eruption, was lithified and is preserved as the ignimbrite of Hannegan Peak; it is at least 900 meters thick with no base is exposed.
+This tuff, erupted in a single eruption, was lithified and is preserved as the ignimbrite of Hannegan Peak; it is at least 900 m thick with no base is exposed.
 It is confined within the northern half of the caldera's structural margin.
 A relatively precise ^{40}Ar/^{30}Ar radiometric age dates this unit to 3.722 +/- 0.020 million years ago.
 This northern portion of the Hannegan caldera is confined to the area between Ruth Mountain and Hannegan Peak, and includes the upper most portion of the Chilliwack River valley.